nevir/eslint-plugin-import/docs/rules/order.md

 Enforces alphabetical sorting within import groups:

 - If set to `ignore`, no errors related to order within import groups will be reported (default).
 - If set to `alphabetical`, imports within a group must be alphabetized.
 Imports across groups will not be compared.
+Alphabetical sort ignores capitalization.

 With the default group setting, the following will be invalid: